-The following characteristics, especially when occurring in combination, MAY be indicative of an alcohol, drug or substance related problem.
+The following characteristics, especially when occurring in combination, MAY be indicative of an alcohol, drug, or substance related problem.
 However, it should be noted that these characteristics ARE NOT confined to such problems and caution should be exercised in their interpretation.
-The Occupational Health Provider is available to offer help and advice as requested.